 Do you spend time with your friends?
 Do you even have any friends?
 That may sound blunt, but I’ve noticed, while running a social group for women, there are a whole bunch of you that only spend time with your significant other and/or family, and don’t spend any time just hanging out with friends.

-When I moved to Fort Worth, three years ago, I didn’t know anyone other than the people at work.
+When I moved to Fort Worth, I didn’t know anyone other than the people at work.
 And initially, I did what I think most other single people would do in my situation, I turned to online dating.

 About two weeks into this it dawned on me that what I really needed was not a date, I needed FRIENDS!!

 Spending time (actual face-to-face time) with friends still seems to be highly undervalued in our society.
 How many articles do we need on all the benefits that come from hanging out with friends before it sinks in?
 Such as:

 - Enables accountability – this can lead to more self-control and help to change an unhealthy habit

 - Boosts happiness and reduces stress

 Plus, relationships with friends aren’t as complicated and invested as they are with family or someone you are around all the time, so there is less pressure and more lightness.

 So where to start?
 I guess one could walk up to random strangers and say “Hey, you look cool.
 Can we hangout?”.
 (Seems like a good idea for a social experiment.
 One of you get on that.
 You can guest blog your results!)

 If you aren’t that brave here are some other, more doable suggestions.